Mastercard-Gateway/simplify-prestashop-module/README.md

 ## Installation

 PrestaShop comes pre-bundled with Simplify Commerce module.
-Install it from the list of modules and setup API keys and you are good to go!
+Install it from the list of modules, setup API keys and you are good to go!

 ![Install Module](docs/install_module.png "Install Simplify Commerce module")